Jonathan’s Iceland Experiences 1966 - Present

 More Scout trips followed in 1980 and 1984 as well as my development of independent 4 wheel drive trips with friends who were brave enough to accompany me.
 By the Millennium, I had been to Iceland 15 times and explored most of this amazing country.

 Then in 2001, I was asked by the Norwood charity to organise a cycle ride in Iceland.
 I had recently discovered the North of Iceland which has proved to be a fabulous location for cycling and hiking.
 This first cycle ride in Iceland with 50 riders was a great success, and we were blessed with remarkably good weather.
-Apart from a walking expedition in 2003 through my old favourite territory of The Southern Highlands, I commenced my current Northern Iceland Cycling Adventure which I have successfully been operating with my expert Team from 2004 to 2017.
+Apart from a walking expedition in 2003 through my old favourite territory of The Southern Highlands, I commenced my Northern Iceland Cycling Adventure series which I successfully operated with my expert Team ( particularly Mark Jacobs, one of the Venture Scouts from the 1976 expedition) from 2004 to 2017.

-I have now clocked up over 20 Iceland visits and have a strong desire to revisit many of the Icelandic locations which I have not visited since the 90’s.
-Hence my intention to devise my Round Iceland Adventure in 2022 which will redress the balance.
-I look forward to assembling a group of friends to accompany me on this unique and I’m sure another ‘once in a lifetime’ trip.
+I had now clocked up over 20 Iceland visits and had a strong desire to revisit after Covid many of the Icelandic locations which I had not visited since the 90’s.
+Hence I devised my Round Iceland Adventure in June/July 2022 which redressed the balance.
+I assembled a group of friends to accompany me on this unique ‘once in a lifetime’ trip.